-Seagate has been producing a diversity of products for over 18 years.
+Seagate has been producing a diversity of products for over 33 years.
 The design and installation of our freeze-dryers, concentrators, pulverizers, and other vacuum equipment, that were necessary in order to process the shark cartilage byproduct from our own fishing operations in 1993, has also provided the capability to process, dry, and grind most other raw materials.
+Just as a note, we stopped our shark fishing in 2001.
 Whether we are working as the fisherman for our marine products or as the farmer for our herbs and vegetable products, we respect these gifts provided by Nature, which when properly processed and correctly used, will actively support your good health.

 Company Founder and President: Richard Lentz

 Having grown up in a large city during the era of Jacques Cousteau and Lloyd Bridges’ Sea Hunt, Richard’s plan was to study and become an oceanographer and live the romantic life at sea.
 During his summers, he worked as a diver and marine technician aboard oceanography ships.
 He graduated from Syracuse University in 1973 with a bachelor’s degree in Economics and Marine Science, and with a Masters in Resource Economics from the University of Rhode Island.

 Although offered acceptance into the oceanography program at Woods Hole, he was more interested in catching and processing rather than studying marine life.
 Living among microscopes and samples bathed in formaldehyde on a rolling ship proved to be less exciting in real life.